teddy-vltn/vinted-discord-bot/readme.md

 telegram:
   token: "YOUR_TELEGRAM_TOKEN" # Bot token obtained from BotFather

+interval: 5 # Interval in seconds for checking new items on Vinted

 use_proxies: false # Set to true if you want to use a proxy server

 # List of proxy configurations for handling multiple proxy servers